-81. However, payment continues for the enhanced daily living and mobility components after 28 days when the individual is in a hospice, is terminally ill and Social Security Scotland have been informed that the individual is terminally ill
+81. However, payment continues for the enhanced daily living and mobility components after 28 days when the individual is in a hospice, is terminally ill and Social Security Scotland have been informed that the individual is terminally ill1

-- 82. A hospice is a palliative care institution whose main function is to provide palliative care for people suffering from a progressive disease in the final stages.
+82. A hospice is a palliative care institution that is not publicly funded and whose main function is to provide palliative care for people suffering from a progressive disease in the final stages.

-1 ADP regs, reg.
-29(2) - 83.
-A hospice is a separate organisation to a hospital.

-84. If an individual is receiving palliative care within a specialised ward or facility in a hospital or care home, the individual is considered to be in a publicly funded hospital or care home.
+- 83. A hospice is a separate organisation to a hospital. - 84.
+If an individual is receiving palliative care within a specialised ward or facility in a hospital or care home, the individual is considered to be in a publicly funded hospital or care home.
 Their award will be £0 rated on the 29th day.